d-karpov/flask-poc-proj/README.md

 # About
 This's small REST app was made like as proof of concept.
-Solution based on flask+uWSGI+nginx and running as docker multy-containers app (for non-docker build see branch 'non-docker-proj').
+Solution based on flask+uWSGI+nginx and running as docker multy-containers app (for non-docker build and Windows usage see branch 'non-docker-proj').

 Task is very simple - find shortest path between two points setted as *city_start* and *city_finish* variables of request based on given *matrix_distance* then show it with distance value.
 Also simple API key validation was used.

 # Installation
 - [x] Make shure that you have installed docker and all requirements for it.
 This [link](https://docs.docker.com/engine/install/ubuntu/) may help.
 - [x] Copy repo.
-- [x] run following code:
+- [x] Run following code to build and start app:

 		$ cd flask-poc-proj
 		$ sudo docker-compose up --build